Skip to main content

 Pani Garmyder / Shutterstock

 Connecting with teens is not always easy and the holidays are the perfect time to carve out some one-on-one time.
 Doing a craft together is an effective way to bond with your teen.
 You may be surprised at how much teens open up and what they are willing to talk about while their hands are busy.
+It encourages them to put down those smartphones, too.
 Give one or more of these Christmas activities for teens a try this holiday season to add a new element to your family’s holiday traditions.
+You may just find it becomes an annual event.

 Dried orange slices